-“If I had to pick just one test to predict how healthy somebody was, it would be the C-reactive protein (CRP) test,” says Mark Liponis, M.D., Chief Medical Officer of Canyon Ranch.
+“If I had to pick just one test to predict how healthy somebody was, it would be the C-reactive protein (CRP) test,” says Mark Liponis, M.D., Canyon Ranch physician (1994 – 2018).
 “It’s a better indication than cholesterol, blood pressure, family history—even your genes.”

 CRP is mainly produced by your white blood cells, liver cells and fat cells.
 It is a highly sensitive and easily measured biomarker of inflammation—a state when the immune system uses its natural defenses to fight germs, but also causes damage to healthy areas of the body instead of protecting them from harm.
 Think of CRP sort of like a crystal ball: Its presence can be one of the first things that hints at an underlying health problem.
 And because inflammation plays a role in the development of a myriad long-term health concerns—from heart attack and stroke to diabetes, macular degeneration to cancer and more—your CRP level can, essentially, foretell if such issues are likely to strike you in years to come.
 In fact, adults over age 50 who have a high level of CRP in their blood have a 50 percent greater chance of heart attack, stroke and cardiac death than those with low CRP (all other risk factors considered).
 A CRP blood test can actually predict heart attack and stroke better than any other lab test available.

 Who Has High C-reactive Protein?

 Most people in good health shouldn’t have elevated CRP levels in their blood, but about one-third of Americans do—and feeling good isn’t enough reason to think you are not one of them.
 While chronic inflammation can contribute to noticeable concerns like digestive issues, allergies and skin conditions, many people who have elevated CRP often have no obvious symptoms at all.